How Casinos Make A Fool Out of You

 Barrio Banay-Banay, Cabuyao, is where my first cousin Carol and her husband, Arthur, found a second home after spending most of their careers in Cavite.
 The couple met at a company that dealt with industrial plastic products located along the national highway in Bacoor, Cavite.

-After they got married, they lived nearby Imus but decided to move here after Arthur’s father passed away and left a self-made bamboo hut on a piece of property about half a mile east off the national highway.
+After they got married, they lived near Imus but decided to move here after Arthur’s father passed away, leaving a self-made bamboo hut on a piece of property about half a mile east of the national highway.

 We found Arthur roasting “pork liempo” (grilled pork belly) and “inihaw na bangus” (grilled milkfish) on his improvised grill and also got accustomed to the incessant barking of their four (4) dogs — who are these people?

 I had been to their place in late 2011, so I immediately noticed the changes.
-There was a new shed for the carport that Arthur had fabricated himself in his spare time using his rudimentary skills in welding.
-They had also constructed an all-concrete, two-story structure with an open deck in the previously bare land at the back of the bamboo hut.
+There was a new shed for the carport that Arthur had fabricated himself in his spare time using his rudimentary welding skills.
+They had also constructed an all-concrete, two-story structure with an open deck in the vacant land at the back of their old house– the bamboo hut.

 Arthur and Carol's new shed at their garage